 4. Keyword targeting and cannibalization

-Using the right target keywords will attract the right people to your website: prospective buyers.
+Using the right target keywords will attract the right people to your website: prospective customers.
 But don’t just focus on selecting keywords your audience uses.

 If you have two or more pages targeting similar keywords, then they’ll compete with one another for the number one spot.